 The Ultimate Banshee

 The -3 Banshee was a stretch of the -2 with additional wing area and a relocated horizontal stabilizer.
+See http://tailspintopics.blogspot.com/2013/09/the-bigger-banjo.html.
 A larger radar than the one used in the -2N was incorporated and the guns were relocated.
-The F2H-3/4 were often operated without tip tanks (which were smaller than those on the F2H-2) and it appears that some were fitted with wingtips that did not have provisions for tip tanks.
+The F2H-3/4 were often operated without tip tanks (which were identical in size and shape to those on the F2H-2 but had a smaller fuel capacity; see http://tailspintopics.blogspot.com/2017/03/f2h-34-tip-tanks.html) and some of these were fitted with wingtips that did not have provisions for tip tanks.
 F2H-2N BuNo 123311 was used as a prototype for the fuselage stretch and was also equipped with afterburning engines.
 The -4 was externally identical to the -3; the principal changes were the radar and reportedly a somewhat uprated engine; if true, the latter was almost certainly retrofited to -3s at overhaul.
 Both the -3s and the -4s were modified after delivery with a triangular fillet on the horizontal stabilizer.
-This resolved a structural problem.
+This resolved an aft-fuselage structural problem.
 Some aircraft were also modified to carry Sidewinders.
-Inflight refueling was a semipermanent but optional modification.
-It consisted of a refueling probe installed in place of the left hand upper 20 mm cannon and a fairing on the belly of the aircraft covering externally added fuel lines.
+Inflight refueling was a semi-permanent but optional modification.
+It consisted of a refueling probe installed in place of the left-hand upper 20 mm cannon and a fairing on the belly of the aircraft covering externally added fuel lines.